Key Takeaways About Shake Weed

 What is Shake Weed?

 Shake weed is the term used to describe the tiny pieces of cannabis flower that break off of larger buds during processing, packaging, and handling.
-It is found at the bottom of bags, trays, and even some production room floors.
 These loose flower fragments contain broken-off trichomes, often called kief, as well as small sugar leaves on some occasions.

-What it lacks in eye-catching appeal, shake weed makes up for in affordability.
-If you don't mind a dip in quality or uncertain effects, shake can be an extremely affordable option when purchasing cannabis.
-Depending on how you're using it, shake can be a suitable option for many homemade cannabis products, like edibles.
+What it lacks in eye-catching appeal, shake weed makes up for in affordability and convenience.
+Depending on how you're using it, shake can be a suitable choice for many homemade cannabis products, like edibles.

 Shake is also used to roll, pack, or make: